 Consider a Fresh 48

-Still not ready for Birth Photography?
+Not yet feeling ready for Birth Photography?
 You can still capture memories with baby at their newest new.
 A Fresh 48 session (i.e. within baby’s first two days) is a great alternative.
-These casual, documentary style photos are real, intimate, emotional, and can be shot at the hospital/birth place.
+These casual, documentary style photos are tender, real, and meaningful, and are shot at the place of birth itself.

-You can find all the information regarding my Maternity sessions (milk bath anyone?), Birth package, and Newborn photos – including Fresh 48 – on my Birth Packages page.
-Just follow the link below.
+You can find all the information regarding my Maternity sessions (milk bath anyone?), Birth package, and Newborn photos – including Fresh 48 – on my Birth Packages page HERE!

 (Related Read: Curious about why Birth Photography is so expensive?
 I hold nothing back in this Blog.)